Reluctant Royals, Book 2

 In A Princess in Theory, Naledi is poisoned by her uncle who is purposely making people sick so he can sell mining rights to some land.
 Nya, Naledi’s cousin, gives Naledi some “vitamins” when she first arrives, which are later revealed to counteract the poison.
 This raises all sorts of questions, especially given that their mutual grandparents were the first ones who fell sick, and have been in a coma in the hospital for weeks.
 Does Nya know what the vitamins do?
 And if she doesn’t, why does she push them on Naledi?
 In A Duke by Default, Nya is a secondary character who is clearly close with both Portia and Naledi, so clearly she faced no repercussions (either criminal or psychological) for the weird potential role that she played in her father’s scheme.

 A similar dynamic plays out in A Duke by Default; after Portia is drugged at a party by the former duke, Leslie, the former duke’s sister (who has, by the way, been extremely gracious in helping Tavish navigate his new role), is like, “He was angry and said that if you drank you’d mess things up but I didn’t think he’d go so far.”
 She also reveals that the will clearly stipulated that Tavish should have been contacted when Duke Sr. died, but that New Duke didn’t want to.
 If she’s actually a sympathetic character – why didn’t she say something to someone about the hereditary tangle?
-Why did she stand by her brother started sabotaging Tavish’s business?
+Why did she stand by when her brother started sabotaging Tavish’s business?

 It’s nice that neither Nya nor Leslie is blamed for the bad actions of their terrible male relatives, but… do they not have some responsibility?